Characters of the StarCraft series: Selendis

 Selendis is the executor of the Protoss military following the reunification of the race.
 The character is introduced in the novel Twilight and in the Wings of Liberty campaign.
 Selendis is fiercely loyal to her race's ideals and completely dedicated to her responsibilities.
-A protégée of Artanis, she considers the dark templar to be a threat to her heritage, but she is willing to work beside them.
+A protégée of Artanis, she considers the Nerazim to be a threat to her heritage, but she is willing to work beside them.
 Selendis is particularly eager to reclaim Aiur from the Zerg.

 In Wings of Liberty, Selendis leads a force to the planet Haven, where refugees of Meinhoff and Agria have settled after the fall of their old homeworlds, to purge it with fire in order to eradicate a Zerg virus that has infested several refugees.
 Raynor's Raiders appear and are formally greeted by Selendis as past allies.
 The player could choose to purge Haven in the Protoss' place while trying to save as many uninfested refugees as possible, or have Raynor side with Ariel Hanson of Agria, who has ideals of being able to create a cure for the Zerg Infestation.
 In Zeratul's apocalyptic vision, Selendis appears as one of the Protoss heroes who makes their last stand against Zerg and Hybrid forces.

 In Legacy of the Void, she serves as the Executor in the invasion of Aiur but falls under Amon's control, like many other Protoss.
 She leads the golden armada against Artanis's forces, who holds them out long enough for the Keystone to break them free from Amon's control.
 Under Artanis's urging, Selendis severs her nerve cord and urges her fellow templar to sever their cords as well, permanently freeing them from Amon's grasp.